lecaillon/RestInPeace/README.md

-# RestInPeace
+## RestInPeace
 Testing REST services made easy.
 Inspired by REST Assured.

-A single class for arranging and formatting code that unit test REST services.
+`RIP` is a single class for arranging and formatting code that unit test REST services.
+The idea is to make them very readable and consistent.

+### Example

+### Structure
+The design of RIP consists of 3 parts mimic the Arrange Act Assert pattern.